jsgonsette/Wizium/README.md

 # Wizium

-This project is a *crosswords generator engine* able to generate grids from dictonaries, as depicted below.
+This project is a *crosswords generator engine* able to generate grids from dictionaries, as depicted below.
 The generator is very fast and can work with initial constraints like fixed black boxes pattern or words already in place on the grid.

 ![Crosswords](./Pictures/Crosswords.png)